mujsann/CLI-masv/README.md

 ```bash
 npm install
 ```
 The test file has mock data that can be changed to test the code.
-Call the test script to run the test.
+Call the test script to run the tests.

 ``` bash
 npm run test